Name:

 For a full example, please follow the project setup walkthrough.

-visionOS support is currently in preview and can be used by targeting the visionos-preview branch.
-As new Xcode 15 beta versions are released, the branch will be updated with any necessary fixes on a best effort basis.
+visionOS support is currently in preview and can be used by using the latest Amplify Release.
+As new Xcode and visionOS versions are released, the support will be updated with any necessary fixes on a best effort basis.

 Install Amplify library via Swift Package Manager